bbuxton0823/policy-bot/README.md

 There are two ways to upload policy documents:

 1. **Via Upload Tab**:
-   - Navigate to the Upload tab
+   - Navigate to the Upload tab in the main navigation
-   - Drag and drop files into the upload area or click to browse
+   - Drag and drop files into the upload area or click to browse your file system
+   - Select one or multiple files (PDF, DOCX, TXT formats supported)
    - Click "Upload Documents" to process them
+   - Wait for the confirmation message indicating successful processing
+   - Documents will be automatically vectorized and made available for querying

 2. **Directly in Chat**:
    - Drag and drop files directly into the chat interface
-   - Click the upload icon in the top right of the chat
+   - Alternatively, click the upload icon (📎) in the chat input area
+   - Select files from your file system
-   - Files will be processed and made available for querying immediately
+   - Files will be processed automatically with progress indicators
+   - A confirmation message will appear in the chat when processing is complete
+   - You can immediately begin asking questions about the uploaded documents

+**Note**: The system automatically extracts text from documents, creates vector embeddings, and stores them for efficient retrieval.
+This process may take a few moments depending on document size and complexity.

 ### Managing Documents

+The Documents Library tab provides comprehensive document management capabilities:

-- View all uploaded documents in the Documents tab
+- **View all uploaded documents** with details including:
-- See document details including file name, type, and upload date
+  - File name and type
+  - Upload date and time
+  - File size
+  - Processing status
+  - Number of text chunks created

+- **Document Actions**:
   - Delete documents when they're no longer needed
+  - View document details including extracted text
+  - Check document processing status
+  - See which vector store contains each document

+- **Filtering and Sorting**:
+  - Filter documents by type (PDF, Word, Text)
+  - Sort by upload date, name, or size
+  - Search for specific documents by name

 ### Chatting with the Policy Assistant

+The Chat tab is the primary interface for interacting with your policy documents:

+1. **Starting a Conversation**:
-1. Navigate to the Chat tab
+   - Navigate to the Chat tab
-2. Type your question about company policies in the input field
+   - Type your question about company policies in the input field
+   - Press Enter or click the Send button
-3. The assistant will search through your uploaded documents to find relevant information
+   - The assistant will search through your uploaded documents to find relevant information
+   - Responses typically arrive within seconds, depending on query complexity

+2. **Understanding Responses**:
-4. Answers will include citations to specific documents and sections
+   - Answers include citations to specific documents and sections
+   - Document sources are marked with a file icon (📄)
+   - Web sources (if web search is enabled) are marked with a globe icon (🌐)
+   - Charts and visualizations appear inline when relevant
+   - Sources are listed at the bottom of each response for reference

+3. **Follow-up Questions**:
-5. For follow-up questions, the assistant maintains context from previous messages
+   - The assistant maintains context from previous messages
+   - You can ask follow-up questions without repeating all the details
+   - Example: After asking about vacation policy, simply ask "How does that apply to new employees?"
+   - The conversation maintains context until you start a new thread

+4. **Thread Management**:
+   - Save conversations by clicking the Save icon in the thread menu
+   - Name your threads for easy reference
+   - Access saved threads from the dropdown menu
+   - Start new threads when changing topics
+   - Copy entire conversations to clipboard for sharing or record-keeping

+5. **Special Features**:
+   - **Copy functionality**: Copy individual messages, entire conversations, or sources with dedicated copy buttons
+   - **Chart interaction**: Copy charts to clipboard with the copy button in the chart header
+   - **Source exploration**: Click on web sources to open the original webpage

 ### Using Web Search

+The web search feature allows the assistant to supplement policy information with current data from the internet:

+1. **Enabling Web Search**:
-1. Toggle the "Web Search" switch in the chat interface
+   - Toggle the "Web Search" switch in the top right of the chat interface
+   - A blue indicator will show when web search is active
+   - Web search can be toggled on/off at any point in a conversation

+2. **How Web Search Works**:
-2. When enabled, the assistant will supplement policy information with current data from the web
+   - When enabled, the assistant will supplement policy information with current data from the web
+   - The system prioritizes web information for current events or topics not covered in your documents
-3. Web sources will be clearly marked with a globe icon and linked to the original source
+   - Web sources will be clearly marked with a globe icon (🌐) and linked to the original source
-4. Document sources will be marked with a file icon
+   - Document sources will be marked with a file icon (📄)

+3. **Web Search Indicators**:
+   - Blue globe icon on messages indicates web search was used
+   - Links to web sources are provided for verification
+   - The system indicates when web search was attempted but no relevant results were found

+4. **Best Practices**:
+   - Enable web search for questions about current events or industry trends
+   - Keep web search disabled when asking about confidential internal policies
+   - Use web search to compare your policies with industry standards or regulations

+### Working with Charts and Visualizations

+Policy Bot can generate and display charts to help visualize policy data:

+1. **Requesting Charts**:
+   - Ask questions that involve comparative data or statistics
+   - Example: "Show me a comparison of HUD policies before and after Scott Turner's proposed changes"
+   - The system will automatically generate appropriate visualizations

+2. **Chart Types Available**:
+   - Bar charts for comparisons
+   - Line charts for trends over time
+   - Pie charts for proportional data
+   - Tables for structured information

+3. **Interacting with Charts**:
+   - **Copying charts**: Click the copy icon in the chart header to copy the chart as an image
+   - **Viewing details**: Hover over chart elements to see detailed information
+   - **Using in other applications**: Paste copied charts into documents, presentations, or emails

+4. **Chart Data Sources**:
+   - Charts can be generated from data in your policy documents
+   - When web search is enabled, charts may incorporate current data from the web
+   - The system will indicate the source of data used in visualizations

+### Advanced Usage Tips

+1. **Optimizing Document Uploads**:
+   - Use searchable PDFs rather than scanned images for better text extraction
+   - Break very large documents (100+ pages) into smaller logical sections
+   - Ensure documents have clear titles and section headers for better citation

+2. **Crafting Effective Queries**:
+   - Be specific in your questions for more precise answers
+   - Include key terms that would appear in the relevant policy
+   - For complex topics, start with broader questions and then narrow down

+3. **Using Context Effectively**:
+   - Reference previous parts of the conversation when needed
+   - Example: "In the vacation policy you mentioned earlier, what are the exceptions?"
+   - The system will maintain context for related follow-up questions

+4. **Combining Web Search and Documents**:
+   - Toggle web search on when asking about how your policies compare to industry standards
+   - Use web search to find recent regulatory changes that might affect your policies
+   - Disable web search when discussing confidential internal matters

 ## How It Works